 Health and safety protection

-If an employee’s working conditions stop them from breastfeeding, they may be able to argue their health and that of their child is being put at risk.
-Additionally, some hazardous substances can enter breastmilk and could pose a real risk to the baby.
-If your organisation brings an employee into contact with a dangerous substance, you should take applicable steps to make the job safe.
-If the job cannot be made safe, then the employee must be transferred to a suitable alternative role or suspended on full pay.
+If an employee’s working conditions prevent them from breastfeeding, they may argue that their health or their child’s health is being put at risk.
+Additionally, some hazardous substances can enter breast milk and pose a risk to the baby.
+If your organisation works with dangerous substances, you must take steps to make the job safe.
+If the job cannot be made safe, the employee must be transferred to a suitable alternative role or suspended on full pay.

-Under health and safety laws, employers who employ women of childbearing age, in addition to a general risk assessment, must carry out a specific risk assessment for expectant and new mothers arising from any working conditions, processes, or physical or biological and chemical substances.
-If the assessment reveals a risk, you must do everything reasonable to remove it or prevent the employee’s exposure to it.
-You must also give the employee information on the risks and what action has been taken or needs to be taken.
+Under health and safety laws, employers must carry out a specific risk assessment for new and expectant mothers.
+This includes breastfeeding employees if their work poses a risk to their health or their baby’s health.
+If the assessment reveals a risk, you must take reasonable steps to remove it or prevent exposure.
+You must also inform the employee of the risks and the actions taken.

 Making and considering requests

-You may first receive an informal request for breastfeeding at work as part of the usual Keeping in Touch (KIT) meetings which are held while the employee is on maternity leave.
-This gives you an opportunity to discuss how to manage this issue, consider the request, and prepare for the employee to return to work more easily and effectively.
+You may first receive an informal request for breastfeeding accommodations during Keeping in Touch (KIT) meetings while the employee is on maternity leave.
+This provides an opportunity to discuss their needs, consider the request, and prepare for their return to work.

-You should make it clear how an employee should formally request the temporary changes, which should ideally include what changes are required, and suggestions as to how the business can accommodate them.
+You should make it clear how an employee can formally request temporary changes to their working conditions.
+The request should ideally include details of the changes required and suggestions for how the business can accommodate them.

 Considering requests for additional breaks